The Xometry app works best with JavaScript enabled!

 4. FDM machines require less maintenance.

-Listed below are the disadvantages of FDM vs. PolyJet:
+And here are some disadvantages of FDM vs. PolyJet:

 1. FDM has a poorer resolution along all three axes.